The Toro Company (NYSE:TTC) Shares Sold by California State Teachers Retirement System

 The Toro (NYSE:TTC) last posted its quarterly earnings data on Wednesday, September 1st.
 The company reported $0.92 earnings per share for the quarter, beating analysts’ consensus estimates of $0.76 by $0.16.
 The Toro had a net margin of 10.99% and a return on equity of 33.79%.
 The firm had revenue of $976.20 million for the quarter, compared to analyst estimates of $954.66 million.
 During the same period last year, the firm posted $0.82 EPS.
 The Toro’s quarterly revenue was up 16.1% on a year-over-year basis.
 As a group, analysts expect that The Toro Company will post 3.61 earnings per share for the current fiscal year.

-The firm also recently announced a quarterly dividend, which was paid on Thursday, October 21st.
-Shareholders of record on Wednesday, October 6th were issued a $0.2625 dividend.
+The company also recently disclosed a quarterly dividend, which was paid on Thursday, October 21st.
+Investors of record on Wednesday, October 6th were given a $0.2625 dividend.
+The ex-dividend date of this dividend was Tuesday, October 5th.
 This represents a $1.05 dividend on an annualized basis and a yield of 1.08%.
-The ex-dividend date was Tuesday, October 5th.
-The Toro’s dividend payout ratio (DPR) is currently 34.77%.
+The Toro’s dividend payout ratio (DPR) is 34.77%.

-TTC has been the topic of a number of research reports.
-Bank of America lowered shares of The Toro from a “neutral” rating to an “underperform” rating and set a $85.00 target price on the stock. in a research report on Wednesday, October 27th.
+Several equities analysts have commented on TTC shares.
+Bank of America lowered shares of The Toro from a “neutral” rating to an “underperform” rating and set a $85.00 price target on the stock. in a research note on Wednesday, October 27th.
 Zacks Investment Research lowered shares of The Toro from a “buy” rating to a “hold” rating in a research report on Thursday, August 5th.
 Finally, Robert W. Baird lowered shares of The Toro from an “outperform” rating to a “neutral” rating and set a $116.00 target price on the stock. in a research report on Thursday, August 19th.

 The Toro Company Profile